paulwellnerbou/polopoly-policy-mock/README.md

 Utilities to mock Atex' Polopoly's Policy classes using the data model objects the policy classes rely on.
-Basically it relies on the concepts and code examples explained on [Polopoly's Guide on Writing Tests](http://support.polopoly.com/doc/jar/10.6.1/dev-guide/testing.html) (You'll need a valid Polopoly Support Account.'), extends them and creates a fluent API for it.
+Basically it relies on the concepts and code examples explained on [Polopoly's Guide on Writing Tests](http://support.polopoly.com/doc/jar/10.6.1/dev-guide/testing.html) (You'll need a valid Polopoly Support Account'), extends them and creates a fluent API for it.

 *Any issues?
 Need more features for your policies?
 [Create an issue](https://github.com/paulwellnerbou/polopoly-policy-mock/issues), or drop me a line.*

 ## Changelog

+### Release 1.3

+* Update to new fixpack: 10.16.5-fp2

 ### Release 1.2